Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::

-The dbt Cloud Visual Editor offers a quick and straightforward way for anyone to build analytics models, no background in analytics engineering required!
+The dbt Cloud Visual Editor offers a quick and straightforward way for anyone to build analytics models, no background in analytics engineering is required!
 In this guide, you will learn about:

 - Accessing the Visual Editor and creating a new model
 - How to navigate the interface